adambard/learnxinyminutes-docs/python.html.markdown

 author_url: http://ldinh.ca
 ---

 Python was created by Guido Van Rossum in the early 90's.
-It is now one of the most popular languages in existence.I fell in love with Python for it's syntactic clarity.
+It is now one of the most popular languages in existence.
+I fell in love with Python for it's syntactic clarity.
 It's basically executable pseudocode.

 ```Python
 # Single line comments start with a hash.